Dust-Enshrouded AGN can Dominate Host-Galaxy-Scale Cold-Dust Emission: Discussion

 \subsection{Limitations of this work}

 We have presented a `case study' of a single galaxy merger simulation.
 As emphasized above, the simulation is representative of $z \sim 2-3$ massive, rapidly star-forming, highly dust-obscured galaxies (SMGs), and we thus expect our results to only apply to the bright end of the IR luminosity function.
 It would be valuable to repeat our analysis using simulations that span a much broader range of properties and redshifts.
-Moreover, our results may be sensitive to the structure of the simulated galaxy's ISM, which can be affected by both the mass and spatial resolution of the simulation and the sub-grid models used.
-For this reason, it would be worthwhile to repeat this analysis on simulations with much higher resolution and more sophisticated treatments of star formation, BH accretion, and stellar and AGN feedback \citep[e.g.,][]{Angles-Alcazar2020}.